2022 Senegalese parliamentary election

-Parliamentary elections were held in Senegal on 31 July 2022.
+Parliamentary elections were held in Senegal on 31 July 2022 to elect the 165 members of the National Assembly.
+President Macky Sall's United in Hope coalition remained the largest bloc in the National Assembly but lost its majority it had held since 2012.

 Electoral system

-The 165 members of the National Assembly are elected by two methods; 112 are elected by either first-past-the-post or party bloc vote in 54 single- or multi-member constituencies based on the 46 departments, with an additional 15 elected by overseas voters.
+The 165 members of the National Assembly are elected by two methods; 112 are elected by either first-past-the-post or party bloc vote in single- or multi-member constituencies based on the 46 departments, with an additional 15 elected by overseas voters.
 The other 53 seats are elected from a nationwide constituency by proportional representation, with seats allocated initially using the simple quotient, with remaining seats allocated using the largest remainder method.

 Campaign

-Ousmane Sonko was disqualified as a candidate by the Constitutional Council.
-As a result of his arrest due to rape charges, leading to violent protests.
+Ousmane Sonko was disqualified as a candidate by the Constitutional Council as a result of his arrest due to rape charges, leading to violent protests.
 Alongside Sonko, Khalifa Sall and Karim Wade were disqualified as candidates.

 Aminata Touré of the APR called on Senegalese youth to vote for her party, citing Macky Sall's work for the country.

 Results

-Polls opened at 8:00 GMT and closed at 18:00 GMT.
-Partial results were expected to be announced on 31 July, with the provisional overall results to be announced on 5 August.
+Polls opened at 8:00 GMT and closed at 18:00 GMT on 31 July 2022.
+Partial results were expected to be announced on 31 July, with the provisional overall results to be announced on 5 August 2022.
+Women won 64 of the 165 seats, in line with the requirement of the 2010 gender parity law on Senegalese elections.